martincartledge/martincartledge.github.io/array-data-structure.md

 ### Pop O(1)

-> Remove last item in array
+> Removes the last value in array and returns that value

+- If you call on an empty `Array`, `pop` returns `undefined`

 ```js
 const jediCouncil = ["yoda", "mace windu", "plo koon", "ki-adi-mundi", "anakin"]